llxxbb/Nature/doc/EN/help/built-in.md

 To merge the upstream `Instance` into the downstream `Instance`, there are the following requirements:

 - The `Meta` of the downstream `Instance` must be stateful so can store the merged result.
-Because the downstream is stateful, this mode is not suitable for use in situations with a large number of data to merge; on the one hand, there is a problem with the capacity of the downstream itself, on the other hand, it is a performance problem for the large number of merged versions.
+Because the downstream is stateful, this mode is not suitable for use in situations with large data to merge; on the one hand, there is a problem with the capacity of the downstream itself, on the other hand, it is a performance problem for the large number of merged versions.
-- The `key` of the merge item comes from upstream `Instance.para`
+- The `key` of the item to be merged which comes from upstream `Instance.para`
-- The `value` of the merge item comes from upstream `Instance.content`
+- The `value` of the item to be merged which comes from upstream `Instance.content`

 The example settings are as follows: